 Participation in this study is voluntary.
-If you wish to withdraw from the study once it has started, you can do so at any time without having to give a reason by contacting the research team via email (research@thiswayupclinic.org).
-If you do withdraw your consent during the research project, the researchers will not collect additional personal information from you, although personal information already collected will be retained to ensure that the results of the research study can be measured properly and comply with law.
+If you wish to withdraw from the study, you can do so at any time without having to give a reason by contacting the research team via email (research@thiswayupclinic.org).

+If you do withdraw your consent during the research project, the researchers will not collect additional personal information from you, although personal information already collected will be retained to ensure that the results of the research study can be measured properly and comply Managing Rumination and Worry (Study 2)

+with law.
 You should be aware that data collected by the researchers up to the time you withdraw will form part of the research study results.
+If you do not want them to do this, you must tell them before you join the research project.